 Although solar shingles are relatively expensive, they can reduce roofing costs.
 In the United States, the average cost to replace an entire roof with asphalt shingles is $5,100 – $10,000.
 Therefore, the total lifecycle cost of a solar roof is not necessarily more than that of solar panels and separate roofing material.

-Unfortunately, expanding the capacity of a solar system with shingles is challenging compared to panels, and the tilt angle is limited to that of the roof.
-Also, because shingles are less common than conventional panels, solar shoppers may need to be educated more to understand the advantages and disadvantages.
+Expanding the capacity of a solar system with shingles is also more challenging than panels, as the tilt angle is limited to that of the roof.
+Also, because solar shingles are less common than conventional panels, potential buyers may require additional education on the advantages and disadvantages of solar shingles vs. solar panels.

 Ultimately, whether solar shingles are a good fit for your customers depends on their home, goals, and project budget.
 As solar roof shingles become more common, the prices may decrease, creating more widespread appeal.